 The Active 12 is our 2nd generation sports GPS device.
 With a brand new HighRes screen for even more clarity when viewing maps of all scales and low energy bluetooth to allow for wireless route sharing between devices.
 All within our robust weather resistant casing.

-Coming Soon - The Active 20 is our new high end outdoor dual button/touchscreen GPS device.
-With a brand new HighRes touchscreen for even more clarity when viewing maps of all scales WI-FI to allow for wireless route sharing and software upgrades.
-All within our rugged IP68 Waterproof casing.
+Now Shipping !
+The Active 20 is our new high-end "DualControl" Sports GPS unit.
+Featuring uniqyue 100% Touchscreen or Button control and fitted with a brand new High-Res touchscreen for even more clarity when viewing maps of all scales WI-FI and Bluetooth for maximum connectivity, route sharing and software upgrades.
+All within our rugged IP68 waterproof casing.

 Continuing our series of ordinary folk doing extra-ordinary things; Tim Budd has just completed the Mountain Rescue Spine Challenger.
 Tim is a member of the Glossop Mountain Rescue Team and was helped on his way by the Satmap Active12, please read his message below:

 The Mountain Rescue Spine Challenger is run in parallel with the Spine Challenger, a 173km non-stop race from Edale to Hawes, entailing over 5000m of ascent and descent.
 Not only this, but it is run in January, with all the delights that the British weather holds for mid-winter racing.